captureplanning.com Learn about proposal writing and business development

-When to Review
+When to hold a Red Team Review

 When to review a proposal presents a dilemma.
-The later the review, the better the shape the review document is in.
+The later the Red Team review, the better the shape the review document is in.
 However, a late review may not leave sufficient time to fix problems.
 The best way to handle this dilemma is to have one or more short reviews early in the proposal writing process.

 Types of Proposal Reviews